-- o Srikala Naraian Associate Professor of Education - Celia Oyler Professor of Education
+• Srikala Naraian Associate Professor of Education

+• Celia Oyler Professor of Education

 - Britt Kjerstin Hamre Lecturer

-- · Kara G. Hollins Lecturer Elementary and Secondary Inclusive Education Program (C&T)
+- Kara G. Hollins Lecturer

 - Jean YiChin Wong Lecturer

 C&T 4000 - Disability, exclusion, and schooling

 This course explores the ways disability status and other facets of identity (such as race, ethnicity, language background, gender, sexuality, religious affiliation) interact with the cultural practices of exclusion in schooling.
 There is a central focus on ableism in schools, curriculum, and instruction.
 Students learn inclusive classroom pedagogies to mitigate exclusionary pressures in schools and work toward equitable practices and outcomes.